In This Review

 - There is a hypoallergenic option, free of mammalian protein and grain, for dogs with food allergies.

-- Pharma Chemie Inc. is forthcoming with their ingredient list.
+- Pharma Chemie Inc. is forthcoming with its ingredient list.

 - The chews have a high customer rating on many sites, including Amazon.